flywirecorp/flystyles/docs/css-guidelines.md

 A component modifier is a class that modifies the presentation of the base component in some form (e.g., for a certain configuration of the component).
-Modifier names must be written in camel case and be separated from the component name by two hyphens.
+Modifier names must be written in camelCase and be separated from the component name by two hyphens.
 The class should be included in the HTML _in addition_ to the base component class.